-Starting in June 2022, Skillshare will require all classes to meet a minimum level of engagement to remain on the platform.
+Skillshare requires all classes to meet a minimum level of engagement to remain on the platform.
 This is part of our efforts to ensure the global community of Skillshare members has access to engaging, fresh, and quality content; and to further support our teachers in finding meaningful success on the platform.

 In this article:

-- Why are you introducing a class engagement requirement?
+- Why does Skillshare have a class performance requirement?

-- How do I check if my class meets the engagement requirement?
+- How do I check if my class meets the class performance requirement?

 - What can I do to meet this requirement?

-Why are you introducing a class engagement requirement?
+Why does Skillshare have a class performance requirement?

-You’ll find there are a few reasons we’re making this change.
-We want you to be as confident as we are that this decision will best serve the Skillshare community of students and teachers alike.
+There are a few reasons we introduced this class performance requirement (previously called the Class Engagement Requirement).
+We want you to be as confident as we are that this decision best serves the Skillshare community of students and teachers alike.

 Feedback From Our Teachers and Students

 A major reason we enforce this requirement is because of ongoing feedback from our community of teachers and students.
 When we survey them, students frequently share that they love the catalog of content they find on Skillshare, but often struggle to find the best classes amidst content with minimal engagement and low reviews.
 Similarly, teachers have shared concerns that their content can be difficult to discover onsite amidst older classes and classes that aren't being watched.
 We believe we can improve both the student and teacher experience by closing these classes that are not adding value for our students.